shengchenyang/AyugeSpiderTools/README_en.md

 # Example of supporting Item "Loaders feature" in this library
 + 15).demo_item_loader: Example of using Item Loaders in this library.
-- 16).demo_item_loader_two: This example has been removed.
-You can refer to the example in the previous demo_item_loader.
-Currently, it is very convenient to use the Item Loaders feature.
+- 16).demo_item_loader_two: Deleted, you can view demo_item_loader, it is very convenient to use Item Loaders.

 + 18).demo_mq: Template example of storing data in RabbitMQ.
 + 19).demo_kafka: Template example of storing data in Kafka.